kaya-arro/sc-simplify/README.md

 Next, the "pinch" algorithm is applied at most twice (configurable via the `--max-pinch-loops` flag).
 This algorithm is the central mathematical contribution of this package.
 Each edge is evaluated to determine if contracting it would change the homotopy type of the complex, and if not, it is contracted.
 For the sake of efficiency, a fast heuristic algorithm is used: this process does not generally yield a locally minimal simplicial complex, but it does yield a (potentially much) smaller complex very quickly.

-Software like `sage` accelerates homology computations by find a large contractible subcomplex and calculating relative homology with respect to this subcomplex.
+Software like `sage` accelerates homology computations by finding a large contractible subcomplex and calculating relative homology with respect to this subcomplex.
 Since Rust is faster than Python, `sc-simplify` does this for you automatically by default so that you can use e.g.

 ```python
 sage: sc1, sc2 = read_sc_pair("simplified-pair.sc")